|

 In

-verse 14 Jude mentions a prophecy spoken by Enoch, an Old Testament man
+verses 14 through 16 Jude mentions a prophecy spoken by Enoch, an Old

-The quote however is found in the “Book of Enoch” that was
+The quote is found in the "Book of Enoch", chapter 1

-Protestants call this book and others like it
+call this book and others like it “the Apocrypha.

-answer might be that the content of the prophecy is scripturally correct,
+One answer might be that the content of the prophecy is authentic,

 even though the book itself is questionable for canonization purposes.